 Step 4 – How to Use Elasticsearch

-Now, run the following command the retrieve the added entry:
+Now, run the following command to test the Elasticsearch API using the password:

 Sample output: